-- probate fees (applying for probate and calculating fees); - registering the will with the Department of Vital Statistics (the effect and costs); - storing the original will (perhaps in a safety deposit box), and the advisability of telling third parties about the will or its contents; - legal fees for drafting the will; and - other estate planning and personal planning tools (powers of attorney, representation agreements, inter vivos trusts, deeds of gift, or property transfer documents). - 6.
+- probate fees (applying for probate and calculating fees); - registering the will with the Vital Statistics Wills Registry (the effect and costs); - storing the original will (perhaps in a safety deposit box), and the advisability of telling third parties about the will or its contents; - legal fees for drafting the will; and - other estate planning and personal planning tools (powers of attorney, representation agreements, inter vivos trusts, deeds of gift, or property transfer documents). - 6.
 Naming Executors and Trustees - (a) Appointment